juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 \hfill

 **LS** stands for "list".
 It lists all files and directories in the current directory.
+"List all contents"

 :::